EloisaElias/yelp_fraud_detection_system_eloisa_dsproject/README.md

 #### Results

-The detection accuracy percentage varies with different sets of test reviews, I have used 5 fold cross validation technique by considering folds of trained dataset and test dataset in the ratio of 75:25.
+The detection accuracy percentage varies with different sets of test reviews, we have used 5 fold cross validation technique by considering folds of trained dataset and test dataset in the ratio of 75:25.
 Test frequency accuracy obtained for n-gram presence and review lengths.

 #### Further Work - Project stage_2

 In process_

-This project was developed using basic tools and within a two weeks timeline.
-I focused in how to detect fake reviews using supervised learning with linguistic features only.
-For stage_2 the same model can also be implemented with a combination of behavioral and linguistic features by using supervised, unsupervised or semi-supervised learning techniques.
+This project was developed with basic tools and in a two weeks timeline and focus in how to detect fake reviews using supervised learning with linguistic features only.
+The same model can also be implemented with a combination of behavioral and linguistic features by using supervised, unsupervised or semi-supervised learning techniques.

 Including a new dataset - web scraping yelp reviews directly from platform Yelp.com.

 #### Further Work - Project stage_3

-The purpose of stage_3 is to develop a data processing model that detects fake/fraudulent reviews in two sections near real-time processing for immediate graph performance of the model and a processing batch.
-Using this architecture, I would like to apply more training and bigger and better data to the model.
+In stage_3 the vision of this project is to develop a data processing model that detects fake/fraudulent reviews in two sections near real-time processing for immediate graph detection performance of the model and a processing batch where I would like to apply more training and bigger and better data to the model.

 ![AWS Lambda architecture](https://s3-us-west-2.amazonaws.com/fake-reviews-project/05_yelp_lambda_architecture.png)